 "Maestro Arakelyan is following his rousing audition concert last April with a concert entitled A Night at the Ballet, Opera and Symphony."

-- Port Ludlow Voice "Arakelyan started conducting at the age of 22, and has worked with young musicians for his entire career.
-He has clearly found his calling." - Bainbridge Magazine "Arakelyan is beginning his third season with the orchestra, which has grown significantly during the past few years" - Peninsula Daily News |
+"Arakelyan started conducting at the age of 22, and has worked with young musicians for his entire career.
+He has clearly found his calling."

-recommendations below
+recommendations/testimonials below

 I have always found Tigran to be that rare individual, possessing both the passion and work ethic required to achieve goals that others might shy away from.
 What’s more, Tigran is a responsible and genial individual, a person who contributes openly, free of any agenda, in discussions with his colleagues.
 I am confident that his unmatched passion and enthusiasm will translate very successfully into any position that he feels qualified to pursue.
 In summary, I recommend Tigran without reservation.